rmit-s3607407-Tony-Huang/Fintech_Project2/README.md

 # Natural Language Processing for Trending Stocks and Cryptos
 ## Monash University FinTech Bootcamp Project 2
+### Using sentiment score on crypto asset to predict direction of price change

 We want to google trends api to search for trending stocks and crypto We want to analyse trending stocks and cryptos in various forums such as news api, reddit and twitter